Skreamzz/Ishwikiclone/Installing-PHP-with-a-TLS-certificate-and-a-php-filemanager.md

 openssl req -new -key iphone.key -out iphone.csr
 ```

 You'll be asked for many things, you can skip most of those.
-On common name however you've to enter the hostname of your iPhone as explained above.
+On common name however you have to enter the hostname of your iPhone as explained above.
 For me I typed iphone and pressed enter.

 Next we will create the EXT file to add some options to our certificate.
 (Filename: iphone.ext)